 - Labor – Quicker than coning a sprinkler

 - Repairs – Less wear and tear on sprinklers and fittings

 Additionally, you will eliminate your dry spots without adding to your wet spot problems, making your turf look better and course play firmer and faster.

-Start a quick coupler addition program so you can “the right amount of water in the right place at the right time” every time!!
+Start a quick coupler addition program so you can hand water “the right amount of water in the right place at the right time” every time!!